simoncblyth/opticks/notes/issues/geant4_opticks_integration/tconcentric_distrib.rst

 machinery shakedown
 ----------------------

-* adopt less expensive approachs:
+* adopt less expensive approach

   * eg do not need to spawn CF for all seqhis lines, now that can easily switch psel
   * decouple distrib chi2 from plotting